 Since 1999, I-86 has expanded a few times, first to NY 14 in 2004.
 In 2006, the section from I-81 to NY 79 was signed as I-86, creating a gap in the interstate.
 The western portion of I-86 was extended east to NY 352 in 2008 and again to Tioga County in 2013.
 The section from NY 17K to I-84 also appears to be ready to be signed as I-86.
 At this time, Regions 5 and 6 of NYSDOT consider the road to be I-86 alone, with NY 17 signed to ease the traveling public into the new number.
 Newer signs in these regions (save the recently extended section in eastern Chemung County) only list I-86.

 The estimated completion date of the upgrade, originally 2009, has been pushed back several times.
-Due to lack of economic development along the parts of the corridor signed as I-86 and the current state funding situation, the project has been postponed indefinately, and the funding transferred to other projects; the projects currently underway were in development prior to this decision being made.
+Due to lack of economic development along the parts of the corridor signed as I-86 and the current state funding situation, the project has been postponed indefinately, and the funding transferred to other projects.

 The image above was created by the New York State Department of Transportation in 2015 as part of their social media outreach regarding the Kamikaze Curve project.

 - Removal of at-grade intersections between exits 49 and 51; construction of exit 50